Biketoberfest Beckons Bikers to St. Augustine

-- Fountain of Youth: Although a trip to Ponce De Leon’s Fountain of Youth Archaeological Park is always an invigorating stop, if you find yourself riding on the tree-lined Magnolia Avenue Friday or Saturday, Oct.
-18 or 19, consider stopping by the local Blues Fest at St. Benedict the Moor.
+- Fountain of Youth: Although a trip to Ponce De Leon’s Fountain of Youth Archaeological Park is always an invigorating stop, if you find yourself riding on the tree-lined Magnolia Avenue Friday or Saturday, during the end of October, consider stopping by the local Blues Fest at St. Benedict the Moor.

 Old City Rendezvous

 In addition to the cruising opportunities downtown St. Augustine offers, there are plenty of longer rides to be had, including journeying up and down the coast, to and from Daytona.

 Listed on the Biketoberfest® website are the “Top 4 Rides,” including one referred to as “Old City Rendezvous.”
 This particular ride takes you between St. Augustine and Daytona Beach via scenic A1A.

 The “Old City Rendezvous” path is a 100 mile loop (depending on your exact point of departure and arrival) and is suggested by Biketoberfest® to take about 2.5 hours, plus whatever stops you choose to take along the way.
 Part of the journey takes rides along "The Loop," one of the most scenic rides.